Youth & Teen Calendar View

 We welcome youth & teens at BARN!
 Here’s a list, in chronological order.

-If you want to acquire knife skills and basic culinary techniques, this is the place to be!
-We will work through various recipes and culinary techniques that guide you toward becoming competent in the kitchen.
-Participants will be introduced to many ingredients and be exposed to a variety of flavors and cooking methods.
-Each session will allow students to grow and develop skills to be used again as well as explore culinary flavors to share with the entire family.
+If you want to expand your culinary and barbeque skills, this is the place to be!
+We will work through various recipes and culinary techniques that guide you toward becoming competent in the kitchen and on the grill.
+Participants will be introduced to many ingredients and be exposed to a variety of flavors and cooking methods, as well as language and culture from Mexico.
+Each session will allow students to grow and develop skills to be used again.
+We will make our own tortillas, pickles and salsas as well.
+Vegetarian option available upon request.

 Chef Marcela Sandoval served as BARN’s Kitchen Studio Lead from 2019-2020.
 She has been teaching and volunteering at BARN since 2017.
 Before moving to Bainbridge Island in 2016, Marcela spent 18 years accompanying her diplomatic husband around the world.
 She has lived in China, Zambia, North Korea, Nepal and Tanzania.

 Growing up in South Texas, Marcela’s culinary roots are with traditional Mexican cuisine.
 She is Cordon Bleu trained, worked in restaurants in DC and Beijing, sold gelato in Lusaka, ran a tapas bar in Pyongyang, trained restaurant staff in Kathmandu and taught cooking to students from Tanzania to Bainbridge Island.
 Marcela’s life experiences are reflected in her cooking.

 Tell a story in under two minutes in this short film challenge!
 Learn how to shoot and edit on your phone or tablet.
 No experience necessary, just bring your device and your imagination.